 From acknowledgment number (without login credentials)

 - First fall all go to the website of the Income Tax Department.
 Scroll down, and navigate the ‘Income Tax Return (ITR) Status‘ option.

-- After this, on selecting the option, you will be redirected to a new webpage where you will have to fill your “Acknowledgement” and “Mobile Number” and then proceed to continue.
+- After this, on selecting the option, you will be redirected to a new webpage where you will have to fill in your “Acknowledgement” and “Mobile Number” and then proceed to continue.